An in-depth guide to adoption

 Adoption Activity Days are held when adopters have the chance to meet and play with children needing adoption placements.
 Adopters attending need to be open to considering children with a wide range of needs.

-There are other matching services organised through the internet such as Linkmaker and New Family Social, the lesbian, gay and bisexual support agency for adoption and fostering applicants.
+There are other matching services organised through the internet such as Linkmaker and New Family Social, the LGBTQ and support agency for adoption and fostering applicants.

 Some adopters have circulated their details to local authorities, but it is recommended that you work with your adoption social worker before you do so.